sign up for free right now.

 When you decide to sell, you'll meet three types of buyers.
 I've dealt with all of them, from both sides of the table.

 PE firms buy your company, load it with debt, cut costs to juice margins, and flip it in five years.
+They'll tell you about "operational excellence" and "value creation."
+What they mean is: they're going to fire people and raise prices until they can sell it to the next PE firm at a higher multiple.
 If you care about your team and your product, this should terrify you.

 Bank statements.
-We check bank statements rather than running months of accounting.
-If the cash is coming in and the numbers match what the seller told us, that’s 80 percent of due diligence.
+We check bank statements rather than running months of accounting minutiae.
+If the cash is coming in and the numbers roughly match what the seller told us, that's 80 percent of due diligence right there.
+We're not going to spend four months auditing your QuickBooks.
+If you're lying about your revenue, it shows up in the bank account pretty fast.

 Culture.
 Is the team happy?
 Do people seem engaged?
+Is there weird tension in the office?
 You can feel it in a thirty-minute visit.
+We've walked away from deals where the numbers looked perfect but something felt off with the people.

-The founder’s energy.
+The founder's energy.
+This is the big one.
 Is the CEO burned out or energized?
-If they’re burned out, we need to understand whether there’s a team that can run the business without them.
+Because if they're burned out, we need to understand whether there's a team that can run the business without them.
+And if they're energized, we need to understand why they're selling.

 When someone emails me about selling their company, I ask three questions: What's your annual revenue and profit?
 Is there a team that can run the business day to day?
 What are your valuation expectations?

-That’s it.
-If those answers make sense, we’ll have a conversation.
-If they don’t, I’ll tell you straight.
+That's it.
+If those three answers make sense, we'll have a conversation.
+If they don't, I'll tell you straight.
+I'm not going to string you along for six months.

 "Write down everything you hate about your job," I said.
 "Every meeting, every task, every obligation that makes you miserable."

 Dan and Rich looked at each other.
 Then they started writing.
 Ad sales calls.
 HR issues.
 Managing a team that had gotten too big.
+Dealing with investors.
 Legal paperwork.
 The list was long.

 We were trying to be the buyer we wish we could have sold to.

 Late-stage renegotiation.
-You’ve agreed on terms.
-You’ve spent two months in due diligence.
+You've agreed on terms.
+You've spent two months in due diligence.
 Your lawyers have run up $200,000 in fees.
-And then the buyer comes back and says they need to adjust the price.
+And then the buyer comes back and says, "We've found some things in diligence and we need to adjust the price."
 This is not a bug.
-It’s a feature of how certain buyers operate.
+It's a feature of how certain buyers operate.
+They lowball you after you're already emotionally committed and financially exhausted.

 Some founders leave.
-When we acquired AeroPress for $70 million, Alan Adler was ready to step back.
+When we acquired AeroPress for $70 million, Alan Adler — the inventor, who holds forty patents and had been tinkering with coffee makers and sport toys for decades — was ready to step back.
+He retained an ownership stake and kept inventing, but the day-to-day operations passed to our team.
 We grew online sales by 500 percent in two years.
-Alan got to focus on what he’d always cared about: designing things.
+Alan got to focus on what he'd always cared about: designing things.

 Some founders come back.
-We bought Pixel Union back in 2019.
-The company I’d sold years earlier, the one that had gone sideways after Brian — we acquired it again.
+We bought Pixel Union back.
+The company I'd sold years earlier for $7 million, the one that had gone sideways after Brian got involved — we acquired it again in 2019 and committed $25 million to build out the Shopify ecosystem around it.
 It felt like coming home.

 I've been on both sides of this.